Juan Soto takes his walks and takes one deep, and the Nationals take down the Blue Jays

 “If they want to walk Soto, I’ll take my chances with Josh Bell.
 I really will,” Martinez said.
 “He’s done awesome protecting Juan.”

 On Tuesday, Soto got a middle-middle sinker and ripped a 116-mph line drive, the hardest-hit ball of his career.
-In his second and third plate appearances Wednesday, the one strike was similar to the pitch Soto used for his 20th homer, if a bit lower in the zone.
+In his second and third plate appearances Wednesday, the one strike was similar to the pitch Soto pounced on for his 20th homer, if a bit lower in the zone.
 But Soto told Martinez they weren’t in the exact spot he was keying on.
-Soto has been uber selective since debuting at 19 in 2018, and Martinez doesn’t want him to change.
+Soto has been uber selective since he debuted at 19 in 2018, and Martinez doesn’t want him to change.

 Combine that with a general fear of his power, and that’s how Soto has a .569 on-base percentage in August (and a .960 on-base-plus-slugging percentage for the season).